Internment camps in Sweden during World War II

 A number of internment camps were operated by Sweden during World War II.
 These camps were used for internment of, among others, suspected criminals, German refugees, anarchists and Swedish communists.

 Military personnel from both sides in the war, if they entered Sweden without prior agreement, were also often subject to internment.

 The camps were claimed to have been a decision necessary in the ambition to keep Sweden out of the war.
-It was made by the then-ruling grand coalition government under social democrat prime minister Per Albin Hansson, which included all parties in the Parliament of Sweden, with the notable exception of the Communist Party of Sweden.
+It was made by the then-ruling grand coalition government under social democrat prime minister Per Albin Hansson, which included all parties in the Parliament of Sweden except the Communist Party of Sweden.

 Camps during the war

 In February 1940, the decision was made to build several internment camps, which are believed to have held around 3,000 inmates between the years 1940–1948.